roshreview/bike_shop/README.md

  "wheels"=>2}
 ```

-In this case, creating a single `Bike` via `FactoryGirl.create(:bike)` ends up creating the records in the returned hash where the hash keys are the record names and the hash values are the number of those records created.
+In this case, creating a single `Bike` via `FactoryBot.create(:bike)` ends up creating the records in the returned hash where the hash keys are the record names and the hash values are the number of those records created.

 Please note that your solution does not need to follow the pattern shown in example above.